 It is critical to have affordable and reliable energy available for water use projects in the District.
 For example, if energy were to become too costly for irrigation projects, the effect could devastate the economy.
-Any regulatory plan that may adversely affect future access to affordable energy for use by GMD3 eligible voters should be advised of the effects on the groundwater management program, including: implementation of Clean Water Act, Endangered Species Act, Federal Energy Regulatory Commission actions, Kansas Corporation Commission actions, and SW Power Pool operations.
-Regulatory plans should be reviewed under the GMD3 groundwater management program for appropriate resource allocating and market planning in the public interest.
+Any regulatory plan that may adversely affect future access to affordable energy for use by GMD3 eligible voters should be advised of evaluated by GMD 3 staff for the effects on the groundwater management program, including: implementation of Clean Water Act, Endangered Species Act, Federal Energy Regulatory Commission actions, Kansas Corporation Commission actions, and SW Power Pool operations.
+Regulatory plans GMD3 staff should be reviewed regulatory plans under the GMD3 groundwater management program for appropriate resource allocating and market planning in the public interest.
 Information will be provided to members and partners for management program concerns and energy supply.
 Advocacy will occur for appropriate resource planning in support of meeting energy needs today and for future groundwater management program needs.